MagmaRager35-1/The-Burningyai-ALPHA/README.md

 # The-Burningyai-ALPHA
 Patapon 3 modding is easier than ever.
-Download link is available here:
+Download link is available here: https://yadi.sk/d/s5coVjQsFaIuUw *tag if it doesn't work in your region*
 ###
 Patchlist:
 -----